Profession

 Important Facts Concerning RADT Program Structure:

-- College classes are offered on the main college campus during daytime hours (no evening or weekend classes available).
-While some virtual classes and hybrid models have been allowed during the pandemic, this will not be the new normal.
+• College classes are offered on the main college campus during daytime hours (no evening or weekend classes available).
+While some virtual classes and hybrid models have been allowed during the pandemic, this will not be the new normal for the majority of courses.

-- Clinical rotations occur during normal day hours (ranging from 7:00am - 7:30pm).
-There will be minimal weekend rotations during the third semester (first summer) term.
-Clinical rotations are scheduled in 8 hour blocks.
+• Clinical rotations occur during mostly day hours (ranging from 5:30am - 9:30pm).
+There will be minimal weekend rotations during the third semester (first summer) term (4 Saturday and 4 Sunday rotations).
+Clinical rotations are scheduled in 8-hour shifts unless rotating away from home-base facility, those are 6-hour shifts.

-- In order to participate in clinical education, students must meet the requirements of hospitals.
-This could include, but not limited to, background checks, drug screens, immunizations, etc. Currently, no entity is requiring students to receive the COVID 19 vaccine.
-HOWEVER, if a student is not fully vaccinated, it may prohibit specific rotations in areas within a clinical setting.
-This limitation could result in a longer program completion time if impacting the ability to obtain mandatory or elective competencies.
+• In order to participate in clinical education, students must meet the requirements of hospitals.
+This could include, but not limited to, background checks, drug screens, immunizations, TB skin test, etc. If a student is not fully compliant with these requirements, it may prohibit specific rotations in a clinical location and this could result in a student being unable to complete the program.

 Accreditation